 Congratulations, you've made it all the way through!
 Now, you have really earned yourself a little goodie.
 We created 2 printable cheat sheets for you with all the important information from this article which you can download below as a gift from us (and because we want you to be well-nourished on a vegan diet).

-Have you been trying to come up with a healthy vegan diet?
-Did you find our recommendations useful and did they trigger some changes in your food choices?
-Let us know in the comments below.
+Have you been trying to plan and follow a healthy vegan diet?
+Did you find our recommendations useful and did they cause you to make some changes in your food choices?
+Let us know in the comments.

 Alena has been eating a plant-based diet for 6 years and is passionate about sharing her learnings in the fields of nutrition, wellbeing, and vegan ethics.
 She is the co-creator of nutriciously and loves music, reading, nature, traveling, yoga & good food.
 Alena received training in the fields of nutrition, music therapy, and social work.